microsoft/typespec-mcp/README.md

 ## Currently Supported Tools

-The Azure MCP Server provides tools for interacting with the following Azure services:
+The TypeSpec MCP Server provides the following tools:

 - `learnTypeSpec` - Initializes the model with information about how to understand and write TypeSpec.
 - `init` - Scaffolds out a new project in the current working directory with example tool implementation.